averkinderen/mscloud.github.io/_posts/2020-05-15-Devops-Release-Pipelines-with-AppService-IP-Restrictions.md

 ![WebApp IP restrictions]({{ site.url }}/assets/images/2020-05-16-AZDO-IPrestrictions.png)

-After this we could succesfully read the swagger file from our APIapp and update the API management. :smile:
+After this we could successfully read the swagger file from our APIapp and update the API management. :smile:

 ![Successfly read from swagger]({{ site.url }}/assets/images/2020-05-16-AZDO-200.png)